alvinwan/piipod/README.md

 1. Setup a new virtual environment: `conda create -n piipod python=3.4`.
 1. Start the virtual environment: `source activate piipod`.
 1. Install all requirements: `pip install -r requirements.txt`.
-1. Make a new configuration file: `cp default-config.cfg config.cfg`.
+1. Make a new configuration file: `cp sampleconfigvars.py configvars.py`.
-1. Add valid MySQL user credentials to `config.cfg`.
+1. Add valid MySQL user credentials to `configvars.py`.
 1. Create the database: `python3 run.py -db create'`.

 Any model modifications should be followed by the following, which will